BATX

 BATX is an acronym standing for Baidu, Alibaba, Tencent, and Xiaomi, the four biggest tech firms in China, often compared to Big Tech (Microsoft, Apple, Alphabet, Amazon, and Meta) in the United States.
 BATX were some of the first tech companies started in the 2000s during the rise of the Chinese technology revolution and quickly became widely used in China.
-Notably after 2015, some other tech companies like Huawei, DiDi, JD, DJI and ByteDance have also become some of the up-and-coming biggest tech giants in the industry.
+Notably after 2015, some other tech companies like Huawei, DiDi, JD, Meituan, DJI and ByteDance have also become some of the up-and-coming biggest tech giants in the industry.